 Secondly, there is another, perhaps, better solution – at the birth mother’s request, the hospital will allow the adoptive parents into the hospital to personally care for the baby in the hospital until the baby is ready for discharge.
 In fact, most hospitals will give the prospective adoptive parents their own room on the mother-baby, post-partum unit until the baby is ready for discharge.
 A birth mother can have as much or as little contact with that baby as she feels comfortable.
 In our considerable experience, we know that each birth parent handles adoption on their own terms and in their own way.
 For some, that means not spending time with their babies in the hospital.
 For those mothers, they can rest assured that their babies will NOT be alone in the hospital.

-We, at Kirsh & Kirsh, have assisted THOUSANDS of pregnant women, in Indiana and around the country, to find loving, happy, wonderful homes for their babies.
+We, at Kirsh & Kirsh, have assisted numerous pregnant women, in Indiana and around the country, to find loving, happy, wonderful homes for their babies.
 We give expectant mothers and birth mothers as much or as little involvement in the family selection process as they would like.

 We have lots of wonderful, carefully screened, loving families (married, single, Lesbian, and Gay) who cannot wait to welcome a baby into their hearts and homes and happy to assist with living expenses to the full extent allowed by law.